summerisgone/zenforms/docs/usage.rst

 There are several pre-defined options.

 * notag - if ``options.notag`` returns True, form will be rendered without tag
+* nocsrf - zeonforms automatically insert ``{% scrf_token %}`` in all forms.
+If you're using GET method, you'll definetly need this option.
 * action - form action
 * method - form method
 * inline - if ``options.inline`` returns True, form will be rendered in alternate layout,